programminghistorian/jekyll/lessons/sonification.md

 # Objectives

 In this tutorial, I will introduce you to three different ways of generating sound or music from your data.
-In the first, we will use a freely available and free-to-use system developed by XXXXXX called 'Musicalgorithms', to introduce some of the issues and key terms involved.
+In the first, we will use a freely available and free-to-use system developed by Jonathan Middleton called 'Musicalgorithms', to introduce some of the issues and key terms involved.
 In the second, we will use a small python library to 'parameter map' our data against the 88 key keyboard, and introduce some artistry into our work.
-Finally, we will learn how to load our data into the open source live-coding environment for sound and music, Sonic Pi, at which time I will leave you to explore that project's tutorials and resources.
+Finally, we will learn how to load our data into the open source live-coding environment for sound and music, Sonic Pi, at which time I will leave you to explore that project's copious tutorials and resources.

 You will see that 'sonification' moves us along the spectrum from mere 'visualization/auralization' to actual performance.